| |

 Basic Needs

-- Basic needs resources (food, clothing and shelter) are fragmented and hard
+- Basic needs resources (food, clothing and shelter) are fragmented and hard to access.

 - Too many people in this community are going without food, shelter or clothing.